zeinmusarsaa/zeinsStartup/notes.md

  Today, I was able to sketch out an application idea.

 Today, I forked the HTML structure provided for us in the assignment, I change table values, added links and images.
 Although I had done this before, it was  great refresher.
 Some things I need to remember is table elements, as well as linking both actual websites and images.
+ Today, I was able to alter CANVAS, add or change an image, change a video with the <video> titles rather than the iframe provided on youtube.
+I need to remember how videos are only added in specific formats, like mp5 and webm and ogg.